AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 You can get car insurance with a suspended license, but not all companies offer high-risk insurance.
 Here’s how to get auto insurance without a license:

 1. Find a provider.
 Not all companies cover drivers with suspended licenses.
-These are the best no-license auto insurance companies:
+These are some of the best no-license auto insurance companies:

 • USAA